ytakefuji/sshanalysis/README.md

 A botnet (short for "robot network") is a network of computers infected with malware and under the control of a single attacking party.

+There is no open-source tool for visualizing ssh-attacks.

 This repository introduces a visualization tool for investigating IPs that are attacking a ssh server via ssh.

 sshanalysis is a new tool that visualizes all the IPs and countries that are making ssh attacks against a ssh server.
+Top 10 IPs will be displayed on a circle-graph.

-In Debian and Ubuntu, /var/log/auth.log is a log file of attacks.
+In Debian and Ubuntu, /var/log/auth.log is a log file of recorded attacks.

 # auth.log analysis
 With /var/log/auth.log "read permission", any user can analyze IPs attacking against